ucsc-cgp/cgp-data-portal/content/home/home-test/index.md

 ---
 # UCSC Boardwalk Data Browser (all Markdown)
 ## Explore and Export Genomics Research Data
 The UCSC Boardwalk Data Browser is a web-based platform for exploring and exporting genomics data.
 This includes the metadata, and links to the actual data.
-The links come in two different formats; cloud native URLs such as those supported by Amazon S3 and Google Cloud Storage, as well as emerging GA4GH [Data Object Service](https://github.com/ga4gh/data-object-service-schemas) standard URIs.
+The links come in two different formats; cloud native URLs such as those supported by Amazon S3 and Google Cloud Storage, as well as emerging GA4GH <a href="https://github.com/ga4gh/data-object-service-schemas" target="_blank">Data Object Service</a> standard URIs.
 You can easily search for data using facets, and export the selected data, either locally to a manifest file or into the Broad Institute's [Saturn](https://bvdp-saturn-prod.appspot.com/).

 ## Getting Started